-(iii) Interest rate hedges
+(iii) Interest rate swaps

-Snowy Hydro has entered into interest rate swaps to manage its exposure to floating interest rates between 2009 and 2019.
+Snowy Hydro has entered into interest rate swaps to manage its exposure to floating interest rates between 2010 and 2019.
 The purpose of these swaps was, and remains, to effectively fix the interest rate for a further portion of the debt portfolio for six years beyond the maturity of the current outstanding fixed rate debt.
 The proportion of the debt portfolio that is required to be hedged is subject to periodic review.
-These interest rate swaps were designated as cash flow hedges at inception and are tested for effectiveness at each reporting date.
+These interest rate swaps were designated as cash flow hedges at inception.
+In 2010, these interest rate swaps were redesignated as trading contracts as floating rate debt levels have fallen to a level lower than the volume of the hedging contracts held.
 Accounting for cash flow hedges is described in note 1(i).